Buses in Stockholm County

 Buses in Stockholm County are a key part of the public transport system in the Stockholm area, which includes the city of Stockholm and its surrounding municipalities.
-The bus network is managed by Storstockholms Lokaltrafik (SL), the public transport authority responsible for coordination and ticketing of all transit services in the county, including buses, local rail, the Stockholm Metro, commuter trains, and some busses.
+The bus network is managed by Storstockholms Lokaltrafik (SL), the public transport authority responsible for coordination and ticketing of all transit services in the county, including buses, local rail, the Stockholm Metro, commuter rail, and some buses.
 SL operates under the jurisdiction of Region Stockholm, which oversees transport policy and contracts with private operators to run the services.

 The bus network extends across Stockholm County, providing connections between urban and suburban areas, as well as linking outlying municipalities.
 SL contracts various private companies such as Keolis, VR Sverige, Nobina, Transdev, and Stockholms Spårvägar to operate the buses through public procurement processes that ensure services are efficient and integrated with the wider public transport system.

 History

 Early horse-drawn services

 A horse-drawn omnibus at the Spårvägsmuseet in 2013.

 Public transport in Stockholm County began in the 1630s with the gästgivarskjuts, a system where local carriers and farmers provided carriage services between inns.
 This system operated for several centuries but was gradually replaced, officially ending in 1933, with the last services departing from Stockholm in 1913.

 The 18th century saw the introduction of stagecoach routes, beginning with services between Stockholm and Uppsala in 1722.
 This service, known as "forvagnstrafik," and other routes were short-lived due to low demand.
 Attempts were made to connect other locations, such as the route from Stockholm to Ystad, but these also ceased quickly.

 In 1791, a local stagecoach service began between Stockholm and Drottningholm Palace, but it was similarly short-lived, ending around 1802.
 Stagecoach services resumed in 1829, connecting Stockholm with cities like Enköping, Uppsala, and Grisslehamn.
 Horse-drawn omnibus services were also established in the early 19th century, starting with a route on Djurgården in 1831 and an urban line, "Försöket," in 1835.
 These services peaked in the 1850s before being gradually replaced by steam ferries and trams, with the last horse-drawn omnibus line closing in 1902.